aaaaaa123456789/bsp/specification.md

   read-only value; writes or updates to the current file pointer must be silently discarded (without causing any warnings or other kinds of error messages) while in locked state.
 * A stack, unbounded in size, that contains word values.
 It is initialized empty.
+* A message buffer, unbounded in size (although engines may limit the size to a reasonable length and discard any data added to it beyond that limit), that is initialized to an empty string.

 The patch space and the file buffer have a maximum size of 4,294,967,295 bytes.
 Attempting to write to the file buffer past its end increases its length (zero-filling any gaps that occur this way); attempting to read from either the file